-Four or five specimens are prepared for the compaction points with increasing moisture contents that will bracket the estimated optimum water content.
+Four or five specimens are prepared for the compaction points with increasing moisture content that will bracket the estimated optimum water content.
 This requires some guesswork, and experience is always helpful.
 Approximate optimum moisture of most cohesive soils can be estimated by manually squeezing a portion into a lump that will stick together yet break cleanly into two sections when “bent”.
-Weight of the specimens should be about 5lb (2.3kg) each for 4in (102mm) molds and 13lb (5.9kg) for 6in (152mm) molds to ensure enough compacted volume to properly fill the molds.
+The weight of the specimens should be about 5lb (2.3kg) each for 4in (102mm) molds and 13lb (5.9kg) for 6in (152mm) molds to ensure enough compacted volume to properly fill the molds.
 Water is added incrementally and mixed thoroughly to increase the individual moisture contents for each specimen by about 2%.
 The prepared specimens are set aside in closed containers for a prescribed amount of soaking time ranging up to 16 hours for proper moisture conditioning.
 The containers can be sealed metal cans, but heavy-duty zip-closure bags work well for this step.